OSDC-Code-Maven/osdc-2023-03-azrieli/README.md

 * About GitHub Actions: they are programs triggered by some action.
 In this case by a pull request.

 * [Video 1](https://youtu.be/uiJjhFW6TH4):
-    * 00:00 Start-About the course
+    * 00:00 About the course
     * 04:28 Overview of the course
     * 18:46 About Gabor Szabo
     * 20:15 Assighnments